 As automation becomes imperative to increase output and productivity, technologies infusing intelligence will have a deep impact on the enterprise.
 What’s more?
 AI-Driven Development will improve the speed and accuracy of software development by automating code generation, improving testing accuracy, automate debugging with pattern recognition and assist in project management.

 This vertical focuses on developing digitally enhanced, connected environments.
-Gartner estimates that by 2020, we can expect 20 billion connected sensors, endpoints and digital twins will exist for more than a billion things.
+Gartner estimates that by 2020, we can expect 20 billion connected sensors, endpoints and Digital Twin Technology will exist for more than a billion things.

 What is a Digital Twin?